codekirei/node-multispinner/readme.md

 Array of spinner frames.
 These are cycled to create the spinner animation.
-Note that frames needn't only be one character -- see the custom spinner example.
+Note that frames needn't only be one character -- see the custom animation example.

 **indent**